Performance Lab Vitamin D3+K2

 But since most of us spend so much time indoors.
 And have the nasty habit of using sunscreen when we do go outside.
 To maintain adequate Vitamin D levels then using a supplement is best.

-Performance Lab Vitamin D3+K2Vitamin D3 (cholecalciferol) is preferred over Vitamin D2 (ergocalciferol), since D3 is the form your body synthesizes naturally.
+Performance Lab NutriGenesis Vitamin D3+K2Vitamin D3 (cholecalciferol) is preferred over Vitamin D2 (ergocalciferol), since D3 is the form your body synthesizes naturally.

 A meta-analysis by the Cochrane Database investigated morality rates for those who supplemented with Vitamin D2 vs Vitamin D3.
 The analysis of 50 randomized controlled trials including 95,000 participants showed: